-A partner in the firm’s Charlotte office, Todd’s 15 years of experience have allowed him to represent clients in the gamut of practice areas, including product liability, professional liability, premises liability, and motor vehicle litigation.
-Todd was recently named by North Carolina Super Lawyers® as a Rising Star for 2016.
+A partner in the firm’s Charlotte office, Todd’s 16 years of experience and numerous jury trials allow him to represent clients in a variety of practice areas.
+He was recently named a Rising Star by North Carolina Super Lawyers®.

-Todd is a native of Winston-Salem, NC, and went to college and law school at Wake Forest University.
-He played on Wake Forest’s soccer team in college, and while he hung up his cleats long ago, he still enjoys coaching his childrens’ youth soccer teams.
+Todd attended both college and law school at Wake Forest University.
+He played on Wake Forest’s soccer team in college, and still enjoys coaching his kids’ youth soccer teams.

 Cases or matters referenced do not represent the lawyer’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.

-- Obtained summary judgment in federal court for national retail store in product liability lawsuit involving allegations of negligence, breach of implied warranty, and breach of express warranty.
+- Obtained dismissal in federal court for national retail store in product liability lawsuit involving allegations of negligence, breach of implied warranty, and breach of express warranty.
 Plaintiff suffered burn injuries after a bucket containing hot grease suddenly collapsed.
-Mr. King convinced the court that the defendant retail store was protected by the “sealed container” defense in North Carolina’s Product Liability Act, and specifically showed that any defect with the product could not have been discovered by the retailer.

-- Obtained summary judgment for real estate appraiser accused of overvaluing 26 lots in the failed Grandfather Vistas of Blowing Rock development.
+- Obtained dismissal for real estate appraiser accused of overvaluing 26 lots in the failed Grandfather Vistas of Blowing Rock development.
 Plaintiffs collectively alleged damages of more than $10,000,000.
 Plaintiffs asserted claims for negligence, fraud, unfair and deceptive trade practices, conspiracy, and punitive damages.

 Articles, Presentations, and Publications